Your content is now Live by default

 As these limitations became more apparent, the industry began moving toward more sophisticated architectures and frameworks.

-As we moved into the era of "composable web" with decoupled frontends consuming API data, frameworks like Next.js introduced sophisticated caching mechanisms.
+When we started to build with decoupled frontends consuming API data, frameworks like Next.js introduced sophisticated caching mechanisms.
 For example, Next.js typically handles data fetching in components and maps that to children components:

 import { client } from "@/sanity/client";